 Eye movement desensitization and reprocessing, commonly shortened to EMDR, is a form of therapy originally developed to treat trauma.
 It is still one of the most effective psychotherapeutic methods for PTSD and is now used to treat a number of disorders by addressing underlying traumatic memories.
-Denver, Colorado EMDR therapy services are available at Mile High Recovery.
+Denver, Colorado EMDR therapy services are available at Mile High Recovery Center.

-Because it is so effective for substance use and mental health disorders, Mile High Recovery proudly offers EMDR in both our residential and outpatient programs.
+Because it is so effective for substance use and mental health disorders, Mile High Recovery Center proudly offers EMDR in both our residential and outpatient programs.
 EMDR can help you heal and move on beyond the grip of past trauma and the challenges it creates in the present.
-Find out how by filling out this online form or calling 303-268-2144 to speak to a knowledgeable and caring staff member at Mile High Recovery.
+Find out how by filling out this online form or calling 303-268-2144 to speak to a knowledgeable and caring staff member at Mile High Recovery Center.

 EMDR for Trauma